Open accessibility options

 Value: “”

-Purpose: This cookie saves your preferences before playing an embedded Vimeo video.
+Purpose: This cookie saves your settings before you play an embedded Vimeo video.
 This ensures that your preferred settings are applied the next time you watch a Vimeo video.

 Expiry date: after one year